• Newsletters

 • REMOVE from oven.
 Sprinkle remaining 1/4 tsp over hot seeds.
 Enjoy warm.

-Here are two fun variations on roasted pumpkin seeds — one spicy and one sweet.
+Here are two fun variations on roasted pumpkin seeds—one spicy and one sweet.
 It works well to roast the seeds plain for about 10 minutes before adding any seasonings, allowing them to begin to crisp up without burning the added ingredients.

-Perfect, spicy roasted pumpkin seeds
+Perfect spicy roasted pumpkin seeds recipe

 Ingredients